-- JFSP receives a script of scientific articles within the scope of Pharmacy Studies which includes clinical and community pharmacy, pharmaceutical management pharmaceutical science, pharmacology and pharmacognosy and its derivation from authors who have not been published in other journals.
+- JFSP receives a script of scientific articles within the scope of pharmacy researchs which includes pharmacology, clinical pharmacy, pharmaceutical chemistry, pharmaceutical technology, pharmaceutical biology, social behavior administrative pharmacy and its derivation from authors who have not been published in other journals.

 - Authors are required to attach a cover letter, copyright and ethical clearance (for research involving living things stating that a research proposal is feasible after meeting certain requirements).

-- The manuscript may be submitted directly to the editorial board or sent by email editor: firstname.lastname@example.org.
+- The manuscript submitted directly to the OJS.

-- Indonesian and English article titles are written with specific, effective and preferably no more than 14 words.
+- Indonesian and English article titles are written with specific, effective and preferably no more than 20 words.
 The title of the article should be informative, specific, concise, and contain keywords that describe the contents of the manuscript in its entirety.
-The title of the article is written in Times New Roman 14 pt and Bold.
+The title of the article is written in capital letters, Times New Roman 14 pt and Bold.

-- The name of authors is written in Times New Roman 10 pt and bold without the title and should not be abbreviated.
+- The name of authors is written in Times New Roman 11 pt, bold without the title and should not be abbreviated.
 If the author is more than one, separated by commas.

 - Abstracts are written in Indonesia and English version.
 Abstract consisted of 1 paragraph, 200-250 words is preferably and written with Times New Roman 9 pt.
 The abstract is not in the form of a summary consisting of several paragraphs but consists of only 1 paragraph that clearly, whole and complete describes the essence of the whole content of the writing covering the background (main issues), research objectives, methods, and results.

-- Keywords consist of 3-5 words, separated by commas.
+- Keywords consist of 3-5 words, separated by semi-colon.

-- Introduction: contains background research issues and objectives, literature review relevant to the problem under study (15-20% of the total length of the article)
+- Introduction: contains background research issues and objectives, literature review relevant to the problem under study.

-- Research Methods: contains expositions in the form of paragraphs containing time and place of research, design, materials/research subjects, procedures/techniques of data collection, instruments, and data analysis techniques (10-15% of total article length)
+- Methods: contains expositions in the form of paragraphs containing time and place of research, design, materials/research subjects, procedures/techniques of data collection, instruments, and data analysis techniques.

-- Conclusions, suggestions, and recommendations: presented in paragraph form on the research findings.
+- Conclusions, suggestions, and recommendations: presented in paragraph based on the research findings.